 At Progressive we only accept the transfer of your Cash ISA from another provider into the following Progressive Cash ISA accounts:

-• Fixed Rate ISA Bonds
+Fixed and Variable Rate ISA Bonds

 You may transfer your existing Progressive Cash ISA to another ISA provider subject to the specific account terms and conditions.
 Your new ISA provider will ask you to complete a transfer form and they will send it to us to start the transfer process.